IgnitionBoulder/2015week1/deliverables/README.md

 A merge joins all changes to the master branch.

 What is a "Pull Request"?
+Pull requests let you tell others about changes you've pushed to a repository on GitHub.
+Once a pull request is sent, interested parties can review the set of changes, discuss potential modifications, and even push follow-up commits if necessary.

 What is "Forking" a repo?
 What is "Cloning" a repo?